antonio-foti/mimi/README.md

 rua is a lightweight AUR helper that automates:

 - Cloning AUR packages into ~/rua/
-- Building and installing with makepkg -sic --noconfirm
+- Building and installing with makepkg -sic

 No unnecessary prompts—just fast AUR package installation.